By Eric Johnson

 Joseph Smith (1805-1844) is the founder and first president/prophet of The Church of Jesus Christ of Latter-day Saints.
 While he is not worshiped by followers of the church, he is certainly the most highly esteemed leader this religion has ever had.

-According to the official account told by the church, Joseph Smith saw both God the Father and Jesus in 1820 when he was a 14-year-old boy.
+According to the official account told by the church, Joseph Smith saw both God the Father and Jesus in 1820 when he was a 14-year-old boy in an event called the First Vision.
 The account is recorded in the first chapter of Joseph Smith-History, which is found in the Pearl of Great Price.
 One church manual says,

 In this glorious manifestation, God the Father and His Son, Jesus Christ, appeared in person to young Joseph.
 Joseph conversed with the Savior, who told him to join none of the churches of his day, for “they were all wrong” and “all their creeds were an abomination in his sight;. . . they teach for doctrines the commandments of men, having a form of godliness, but they deny the power thereof” (Joseph Smith—History 1:19).
 Joseph was also promised “that the fullness of the Gospel should at some future time be made known unto [him].”
 After centuries of darkness, the word of God and the reality of God the Father and His Son, Jesus Christ, had been revealed to the world through this youthful and pure vessel (Teachings of Presidents of the Church: Joseph Smith, 2007, p.
 5. Ellipsis and brackets in original).